animetosho/vs-encodeframe/README.md

 ninja -C build install
 ```

-Note: fpnge is only built with SSE4.1 support.
-Replace `-msse4.1` with `-mavx2` in *meson.build* if you want an AVX2 baseline.
+Note: fpnge is only built with SSE4.1 support by default.
+Add `-Disa=avx2` to the first command above to set AVX2 as the baseline.

 # Example Usage